-CoQ10 and its activated form, ubiquinol, are now among the most popular supplements in the U.S. They may be useful in treating or preventing a range of conditions including congestive heart failure, migraine headache, high blood pressure, and Parkinson's disease.
-CoQ10 and ubiquinol may also reverse side-effects of "statin" drugs and improve "vitality" -- although the evidence is not conclusive.
+CoQ10 and its activated form, ubiquinol, are among the most popular supplements in the U.S. They may be useful useful in treating congestive heart failure and preliminary evidence suggests other uses including improving "vitality," reversing side-effects of "statin" drugs, and preventing migraine headaches.

-But choosing a CoQ10 or ubiquinol product can be difficult.
-Among the 49 products in this Review alone, the suggested daily serving size ranged from 22 mg to 400 mg; the cost to obtain 100 mg of CoQ10 ranged from 9 cents to over 5 dollars; and many of the CoQ10 and ubiquinol products reviewed included "solubility enhancers" which may significantly increase absorption.
+But choosing the best CoQ10 or ubiquinol product can be difficult.
+Among the 50 products tested in this Review alone, the suggested daily serving size ranged from 30 mg to 1,0000 mg; the cost to obtain 100 mg of CoQ10 ranged from 8 cents to over 3 dollars; and many of the CoQ10 and ubiquinol products reviewed included "solubility enhancers" which may significantly increase absorption.

 You must join to get the full test results for CoQ10 and ubiquinol supplements along with ConsumerLab.com recommendations and quality ratings.
-You will get results for twenty-four CoQ10 and ubiquinol supplements selected by ConsumerLab.com and for twenty-five others that passed our voluntary certification testing.
+You will get results for 24 CoQ10 and ubiquinol supplements selected by ConsumerLab.com and for 26 others that passed our voluntary certification testing.

 In this comprehensive review, you'll discover:

 - Which CoQ10 and ubiquinol supplements failed testing and which passed

 - The best CoQ10 and ubiquinol supplements at lowest cost

 - Which supplements contain solubility enhancers which may increase their absorption and bioavailability

 - CoQ10 and ubiquinol dosages for treating specific conditions